 Many other Crawdaddy pieces--and dozens of concert dates, from Central Park to Santa Monica--would follow and Bruce would become a friend for a number of years.
 Crawdaddy even challenged the E Streeters to a softball doubleheader--and swept them.
 Bruce played 2B.
 Miami Steve pitched and played CF (often with a drink in one hand).
 Bruce even let me write a book at his house when he was away on his trip to England after Born to Run hit.
-The self-described weak driver helped drive me to a gig in my hometown of Niagara Falls and back again.
+Bruce, the self-described fledgling driver, helped drive me to a gig in my hometown of Niagara Falls and back again.

-For whatever reason, Bruce does not mention any of this in his new memoir.
+For whatever reason, Bruce does not mention any of this in his excellent and honest new memoir.
 (His only reference to Sing Sing is in a long list of odd places Appel had him play--and got the year wrong.)
 His only reference to Crawdaddy, sadly, is one mention of...the magazine's founder Paul Williams who had nothing to do with our early coverage.
 But the book did have a lot of ground to cover.
 Still, a gold record for Born to Run given to me in appreciation hangs on my wall.
 He did do me a real solid and write the preface to my book on Iraq and the media, So Wrong for So Long, in 2007.
 And just this past June, his management gave me four free tickets for his concert in Berlin.

 Bruce even figures in my new book on escape tunnels under the Berlin Wall (and JFK trying to kill CBS and NBC coverage of them).
 He performed in East Berlin. to his largest crowd ever a year before the Wall fell.
 It's an amazing story in all regards.

-Here's (below) a little video about the day I met Bruce in December 1972--in Sing Sing--which also includes excerpts from his very early live performances, including the acoustic "Growin' Up".
+Here' (below) is a little video about the day I met Bruce in December 1972--in Sing Sing--which also includes excerpts from his very early live performances, including the acoustic "Growin' Up".
 Photo above from December 1972, days after the Sing Sing gig, with me across the table (photo by Ed Gallucci).